Day One (Torchwood): Writing

 The working title for the episode was "New Girl", which changed to the current "Day One" by the beginning of October 2006.
 Head writer Chris Chibnall, who wrote the episode, found that writing the second episode was hard, as there was a challenge to demonstrate how Torchwood works, and set the formula for the rest of the series.
 He wanted to write an episode that would centre on Gwen about her "first day in hell", and show the audience that Torchwood is unlike any normal job, as one small mistake can have major ramifications on the city.
 The scene where Gwen accidentally opens the meteor was meant to "extend the metaphor of breaking the photocopier on your first day at work".
 It is also set to show the separate dynamic between the team and Gwen.
 Series creator Russell T Davies stated that as the rest of the team are for the aliens, science, technology and mythology, Gwen is for "the people"; she's the only person in the team who cares about what happens to Carys.
 Eve Myles also noted in the episode's audio commentary that throughout the episode, it added a mix between her domestic life and the science fiction.

 The idea behind using the sex gas came from Chibnall, but he admitted to having "genuinely no idea where the episode came from".
 Davies stated "when we're launching a new adult science fiction drama, it's kind of inevitable you're going to do the sex monster."
 He also emphasised that the episode is not solely about "having a laugh" with the sex gas, as it also has "something to say about the world".
 The scene where Carys walks down the street featuring sex in advertisements and couples kissing in public was one of Davies' favourite scenes in the episode, as it explores how sexualised the Western world is.
-The episode was originally much lighter in tone, however, the majority of the comedic moments had to be cut on the final script, as they got in the way of the plot.
+The episode was originally much lighter in tone, however the majority of the comedic moments had to be cut on the final script, as they got in the way of the plot.
 Also, Carys was originally meant to have two or three boyfriends, but because of scheduling restrictions, there could only be one.
 This ended up being beneficial to the episode, as it made it more emotive.
 There was a scene that would be filmed with Carys and a second boyfriend, but that would be cut and added on the deleted scenes on the DVD boxset of the first series.

-After it was written, BBC controller of fiction, Jane Tranter, fed back to the producers and suggested that the Torchwood team take a "breather" and talk about the mysteries behind Captain Jack while having a Chinese takeway.
+After it was written, BBC controller of fiction, Jane Tranter, suggested to the producers that the Torchwood team take a "breather" and talk about the mysteries behind Captain Jack while having a Chinese takeway.
 Through the read through of the script before filming, Burn Gorman noted that he saw "big smiles" and giggling from several readers because of its content.
 Sara Gregory read the script with her mother.